patrons - sponsors - partners 2023-2024

 The Foundation is delighted to collaborate with the OSR on the creation of the position of assistant conductor to provide a valuable opportunity for young aspiring conductors.
 We wish Ms. Ana María Patiño-Osorio, the first winner of this position, much success during the 2023-24 season.

 The Fondation Philanthropique Famille Sandoz is committed to support projects or institutions contributing to the development of society in Switzerland and abroad.
 The domains covered are culture, as well as education, social activities, health, protection of the environment and humanitarian aid.

-The Leenaards Foundation is delighted to renew its support to the Orchestre de la Suisse Romande for the 2022/2023 season.
+The Leenaards Foundation is delighted to reiterate its support for the Orchestre de la Suisse Romande for the 2023/24 season.

-As a torchbearer of sound and emotions, the OSR continues to find its way to different audiences with inventiveness, a spirit of openness and a deep will to share.
+Both a transmitter of sounds and emotions, the OSR knows how to make its way to different audiences with inventiveness, openness and a deep desire to share.

 A humanistic and universal vocation